When Girl Meets Wolf Pup

 They didn't mention it again that night.

 She had fun.
 She talked, and laughed, and observed people interacting with each other, and she had fun over there.
-Now, if this were a situation where I wanted the girl in question to move on, that would be a good thing.
-I don't want her to get over me; I can't afford her to get over me.
+Now, if this were a situation where I wanted the girl in question to move on, that would be a good thing; but I don't want her to get over me; I can't afford her to get over me.
 This will not do.
 How do I interrupt this budding potential relationship when I'm officially not here, though?

 Turns out Bella got a nostalgic kick out of going to see Jacob.
 Since there was nothing there to remind her of me, and plenty from a past, more innocent time, she was able to get over it, at least long enough to do some actual socializing.
-Even Jacob's friends were there, laughing and joking about Jacob and Bella being and "item."
+Even Jacob's friends were there, laughing and joking about Jacob and Bella being an "item."
 Not if I can help it, puppy.
 She actually slept peacefully that night, too.
 How irritating.

 That wasn't the last I would hear of him, even for the week, oh no. Next morning: